FAIRmat-NFDI/AreaC-DOC/docs/uploading_and_publishing/howto_upload_data.md

     </label>
 </div>

+### Edit author metadata

-The third section, _(3) Edit author metadata_, allows users to edit certain metadata fields from all entries recognized in the upload.
+This section allows users to edit certain metadata fields from all entries recognized in the upload.
 This includes _comments_, where you can add as much extra information as you want, _references_, where you can add a URL to your upload (e.g., an article DOI), and _datasets_, where you can create or add the uploaded data into a more general dataset (see [How-to publish data > Organizing data in datasets](howto_publish_data.md/#organize-data-in-datasets)).

 <p align="center">
     <img src="/assets/uploading_and_publishing/edit_author_metadata.png" alt="Edit author metadata." width="50%">
 </p>

+### Publish

-The final section, _(4) Publish_, lets the user to publish the data with or without an embargo.
+This section lets the user to publish the data with or without an embargo.
 This will be explained more in detail in [How-to publish data](howto_publish_data.md).

 <div class="click-zoom">
     <label>